Pine Ridge Indian Reservation: Taking of Badlands Bombing Range

 Among the 125 families evicted was that of Pat Cuny, an Oglala Sioux.
 He fought in World War II in the Battle of the Bulge after surviving torpedoing of his transport in the English Channel.
 Dewey Beard, a Miniconjou Sioux survivor of the Wounded Knee Massacre, who supported himself by raising horses on his 908 acre allotment received in 1907 was also evicted.
 The small federal payments were insufficient to enable such persons to buy new properties.
-In 1955 the 97-year-old Beard testified of earlier mistreatment at Congressional hearings about this project.
+In 1955, the 97-year-old Beard testified of earlier mistreatment at Congressional hearings about this project.
 He said, for "fifty years I have been kicked around.
 Today there is a hard winter coming. ...
 I might starve to death."

 Since 1960, the U.S. has returned portions of the bombing range to the OST.
-The 1968 Public Law 90-468 returned 202357 acre to the OST and set aside former tribal lands as the Badlands National Monument (the smaller Air Force Retained Area is within the boundaries of the reservation.)
+The 1968 Public Law 90-468 returned 202357 acre to the OST and set aside former tribal lands as the Badlands National Monument.
+The smaller Air Force Retained Area is within the boundaries of the reservation.

-A 2008 USAF & OST agreement initiated "a three-month $1.6 million project to remove unexploded ordnance" from the bombing range.
+A 2008, the USAF & OST agreement initiated "a three-month $1.6 million project to remove unexploded ordnance" from the bombing range.